socialincome-san/public/recipients_app/README.md

-# Social Income Recipient App
+# Mobile App

-Mobile App for Recipients of a Social Income
+Mobile App for Recipients of a Social Income.

+## Basic Setup

+For the basic setup, please refer to the main [README](../README.md)

-## Build flavors
+## Getting Started

+Open `recipients_app` project folder in your development environment of choice.
+Building flavor should work seamlessly for Android Studio and VS Code with predefined build configs.

+We have two build flavors:

+- `dev` -> Connecting with Firebase Emulators (Firestore and Auth)
-- `prod` -> Connecting with production online firebase project
+- `prod` -> Connecting with production online firebase project and need real Firebase configuration json / plist file
-- `dev` -> Connecting with Firebase Emulators (firestore and auth)

-For development we are using demo project and firebase emulators.
+For development use `dev` flavor.

+As Firebase emulators work on your local host machine the easiest way to run app is on the Android emulator.
+Real devices need some additional setup.

 ## Communication Channel